SpacePiCom/Contract_Aduit/docs/StakeSpacePi.md

 ## 2.1 Architecture Diagram
 ## 2.2 Contract Information
-### 2.2.1 FixedDeposit.sol
+### 2.2.1 StakeSpacePi.sol
 A token holder contract that will allow a user to deposit tokens and receive bouns in per interval.
 ### 2.2.2 Assets
-FixedDeposit.sol has two Structs:
+StakeSpacePi.sol has two Structs:
 - Pool: The pool of the contract.
 The pool contains the APR plans.
   - uint256 apr - The APR of the plan.
   - uint256 lockBlocks - The interval of the plan.